bubkoo/invoke-after/README.md

 ## Related

 - [invoke-before](https://github.com/gearcase/invoke-before) - Returns a function that will only be executed before being called N times.
-- [invoke-once](https://github.com/gearcase/invoke-once) - Restrict the given function only be invoked once.
+- [invoke-once](https://github.com/gearcase/invoke-once) - Restrict the given function to only be invoked once.
 - [invoke-fn](https://github.com/gearcase/invoke-fn) - A faster alternative to `Function#apply`.
 - [try-invoke](https://github.com/gearcase/try-invoke) - Attempts to invoke the given function, returning either the result or the caught error object.
 - [is-native](https://github.com/gearcase/is-native) - Checks if the given value is a native function.